 To prevent this, a simple formatting guidelines are used to handle adding and removing scenes, or altering text and dialogue.
 If a scene is deleted, it is replaced with an OMITTED, but it’s scene number remains in place.
 If a new scene is added, its scene number will reference the scene number immediately preceding it.
 So, a new scene added between scenes 2 and 3 will become scene 2A.
 A scene added between 2A and 3 will become 2B, and so on.
 When changes are made to existing text or dialogue, the affected line is marked with an asterisk in the page margin.
 This makes it easy for the reader to isolate what’s new or different on the revised page.

 Making Revisions with Celtx

 Your Celtx Studio’s script editor features a built-in revision mode function that allows you to easily create and track customized script revisions, then instantly share them with your production team, cast, and crew .
-Check out the video below for more information, and sign in to your Studio to give it a try.
+Check out the video below for more information, and sign up for a Celtx account to give it a try.